zmekkkz/kafka-practice/README.md

 **Note:**
 - Adjust the `--bootstrap-server` address as needed for your environment.
 - For Python producer/consumer, see `Producer.py` and `Consumer.py` in this repository.

+## Note About IP Address

+The IP address (34.126.117.10) shown in the examples is a test VM environment and does not contain sensitive information.
+It is included for demonstration purposes only.